How To Prevent A Dry Socket

 Soft Food And Drink

-After the extraction, we advise patients to eat only soft foods like yogurt, mashed potatoes or applesauce.
+After the extraction, we advise patients to eat only soft foods like yoghurt, mashed potatoes or applesauce.
 You should also avoid salty and spicy foods, nuts, crunchy foods like chips and sticky foods that may get stuck in your socket.
 You can drink as much water as you want but avoid sugary, caffeinated or alcoholic drinks.

 Since smoking is one of the most significant risk factors for dry socket, it is advisable that you avoid smoking cigars and other forms of tobacco for a day after the extraction.